ntubiolin/karma/README.md

-# Kitchen Sink Bot
+# Karma Bot

-A kitchen-sink LINE bot example
+A Karma LINE bot example

 ## How to use